J3ZGOD/Performance-Rocket/readme.md

 PERFORMANCE ROCKET
 The Ultimate Performance Booster

-ROCKET is a tool that combines multiple Windows 10 Tweaks to make your computer faster in every scenario:
--> Better gaming experience (more FPS, lower ping, better mouse responsiveness and accuracy) -> Smoother windows experience (faster windows without the things you dont need and faster internet speed)
+ROCKET is a tool that combines multiple Windows 10 Tweaks to make your computer faster in every scenario:\n -> Better gaming experience (more FPS, lower ping, better mouse responsiveness and accuracy) -> Smoother windows experience (faster windows without the things you dont need and faster internet speed)